cpkb-bluezoo/gumdrop/README.md

     - connection filtering
     - centralized authentication and authorization realm interface usable by multiple servers
+    - client framework for creating clients to communicate with other servers
+        - uses same event-driven asynchronous architecture for peers
 - HTTP
     - versions 1.0 and 1.1
         - Chunked encoding